Lying and Recovery of Nigeria’s Loot

-The successful prosecution and conviction of corrupt persons for corrupt practices without any recovery is also deemed successful anti-corruption.
+The successful prosecution and conviction of corrupt persons for corrupt practices without any recovery are also deemed successful anti-corruption.
 “Big theft, Big punishment” should be the motto of any serious anti-corruption government, not recovery.
 The recovery of stolen funds without formal legal correction is at best dysfunctional just like a car without wheels is dysfunctional.
-Recovery may be impressive in a backward country or to liars and the naïve but not in a civilised one or to political aware people because there is an understanding of the impacts of “structural traumas of corruption “A political lie has started to unravel.
+Recovery may be impressive in a backward country or to liars and the naïve but not in a civilised one or to politically aware people because there is an understanding of the impacts of “structural traumas of corruption “A political lie has started to unravel.

 How about the deaths, diseases, accidents, injuries, abuses, vulnerabilities, family breakdowns, immiserations, dispossessions and stress?
-We know those in power and their privileged supporters cannot think about such.
+We know those in power, and their privileged supporters cannot think about such.
 Yet, these are all structurally inflicted traumas created by the theft of Nigeria’s public funds.
-Derisory recoveries of funds only impresses those who stand to profit personally from hailing the effort in the short-term.
+Derisory recoveries of funds only impress those who stand to profit personally from hailing the effort in the short-term.
 Some political office?
 What does the average man or the nation stand to benefit from it in real terms?

-(2) The state university has a lecture theatre designed to meet the need of three science departments with a 300-student seating capacity; the faculty now has eight departments and that lecture theatre now has to accommodate 600 students at a time without proper ventilation or air-conditioning, most of them sitting on the floor or standing.
-The science laboratories lack functional equipment and practical science courses are done theoretically.
-This is how the supposed “leaders of tomorrow” are trained.
+(2) The state university has a lecture theatre designed to meet the need of three science departments with a 300-student seating capacity.
+The faculty now has eight departments, and that lecture theatre now has to accommodate 600 students at a time without proper ventilation or air-conditioning, most of them sitting on the floor or standing.
+The science laboratories lack functional equipment, and practical science courses are conducted theoretically.
+It is how the supposed “leaders of tomorrow” are trained.

 Stop talking about recovery and prosecute the thieves properly.
 Any government that expedites the supererogatory opportunities of anti-corruption and leaves the obligatory ones to God is neither fooling men nor God; they are fooling themselves, their spokesmen with their political lying most of all.
-Such a government is continuing a culture of silent genocide and teeming societal despair.
+Such a government is a continuing culture of silent genocide and teeming societal despair.